prebid/prebid.github.io/prebid-mobile/prebid-mobile-rendering.md

 > ⚠️ NOTE: Rendering is an Open Beta Feature

-Prebid SDK introduces the rendering facilities as a standalone module.
-Adding this module won't change anything in your current integration.
+Prebid SDK is introducing full ad rendering capabilities into the full suite of product features through an Open Beta as we design, introduce and test various rendering capabilities and interfaces.
+The Rendering Open Beta features will be available through our Modular structure, leaving intact existing functionality and interface API.
+All Rendering features will introduce new APIs tied strictly to rendering and will change over time as align the rendering APIs with the existing Prebid SDK APIs.

 ![How Prebid Mobile Works]({{site.baseurl}}/assets/images/prebid-mobile/rendering/modularization-roadmap-open-beta.png){: .pb-lg-img :}

 In the scope of the Open Beta release, you can use the Core and Rendering modules alongside each other.
 The current integration will work as is without changes but if you want to add or switch to the rendering integration you will have to make changes in the codebase.

-The rendering module consist of three libraries:
+The rendering module consists of three libraries:

-- **PrebidSDKRendering**, which introduces the classes for integration into UI and rendering engine
+- **PrebidSDKRendering**, which introduces the classes for integration into the UI and rendering engine
-- [OPTIONAL] **PrebidSDKGAMEventHandlers**, which wraps GAM classes in order to support GAM integration.
+- [OPTIONAL] **PrebidSDKGAMEventHandlers**, which wraps the GAM classes in order to support the GAM integration..
 - [OPTIONAL] **PrebidSDKMoPubAdapters**, which wraps MoPub Adapters for Prebid Rendering module

-Using rendering module you can integrate next ad formats:
+The rendering module will have the following ad formats available:

 - **Dispaly** - Banner/Interstitial
 - **Outsrteam Video** - Banner/Interstitial/Rewarded
 - **Native** - Disaply / Video

-Intefration steps are convinient and described in the respective docs for [iOS](TBD) and [Android](TBD).
+Integration steps are described in the respective environment docs for [iOS](TBD) and [Android](TBD).

 ## Motivation and Benefits

 Rendering serves the general Prebid's aim - to be a trusted, transparent, and configurable monetization solution and gives a lot of benefits to both sides publishers and demand partners.

-In comparising with no-rendering approach the new module gives next benefits:
+Prebid SDK rendering offers the following benefits:

-- Monitizaion without Ad Server.
-Publishers can monitize the apps through pure In-App bidding without additional ad requests.
+- Monetization without an Ad Server: Publishers who do not have a direct sales force or do not have use for an ad server, but wish to access Prebid's mobile demand stack can render ads directly without relying on any 3rd party SDKs.
-- Faster ad delivery.
-As soon as bid is recieved it can be displayed.
-It is applayed to both kind of integration with ad server  or without it.
+- Reduced ad delivery latency: With the Prebid rendering module, Prebid SDK can render ads immediately when demand is returned from Prebid Server or when receiving the render signal from an ad server.
+The full render process should vastly reduce ad delivery speeds.
-- Litle infrastructure.
-Since the rendering module doesn't need Prebid Cache it can be ommited.
+- Less infrastructure: The Prebid SDK does not rely on Prebid Server's Cache server, reducing the cost and utility of Prebid Server Cache.
-- Less discrepancy, better analytics.
-Rendering module is able to track all needed events in the proper time according to the industry standard or demand side custom requrements.
+- Less discrepancy: Having full control of the rendering process has the potential to reduce discrepancy with ads instantly available (less http calls, less infrastructure, less setup).
+Additionally, having control of ad rendering allows the publisher to follow open and transparent industry standards or even potentially custom requirements from buyers.
 - Full support of SKAdNetworks and similar frameworks
 - MRAID 3.0 support
-- Better measurement.
-Ability to use any measurement provider.
-SDK implements the support of Open Measurement, the certification is scheduled to the upcoming releases.
+- Flexible measurement configuration: Owning the rendering and Open Measurement process allows publishers to potentially configure any measurement provider in a transparent and open source process.
+Prebid SDK will eventually be IAB Open Measurement certified and listed on the IAB site once complete.
-- Open for improvements and adding exclusive features
+- Community driven: Being a part of Prebid, there is the ability to add features not readily or easily available either through the Ad Server or other SDKs.
 - Support of Prebid Server distinct features like PG, omni-channel, floors, etc.

 ## How It Works